sftcd/tinfoil/README.md

 or controlling such interfaces that either ought not be offered or need to be protected.

+- Brian Carpenter points out (private communication) that "server load balancing and TLS load balancing don't mix well.
+(See [RFC7098](https://tools.ietf.org/html/rfc7098) for more.)
+In fact, there's no practical alternative for large server farms except TLS proxying in front of the servers.
+At a quick glance it seems to me that draft-green doesn't separate this issue from the rest.
+But server farms have no choice about solving that problem, or the intrusion/DOS detection problem, but they do have a choice about monitoring as such.
+Separating the operational requirements from the political requirements might be a good first step."

 #### Why is this wiretapping?

 Some of the authors have denied that this is a wiretapping